Learn to make a freezer paper stencil with your Silhouette or any cutting machine and make a cute craft burlap bag or a gift for the holidays.

 First thing I did was look up all the information and videos I could find on how to use my new Silhouette machine.
 I had no idea what to do first.
 I came across a great website where I learned how to use freezer paper as a stencil.
 Looked easy enough for my first project.

 - A burlap bag of any size (more on this bag later)

 - Stencil Dauber Brush

 First, let me tell you about this great bag from BurlapFrabic.com.
 This is the perfect heavy duty bag with nice interior backing and nice handles for my craft bag.
 And no worries about your paint bleeding through to the other side since the material is so thick with the inside backing.
 These bags come in so many sizes and I can only imagine all the different projects you can make with them.

 Now on to the project.

 I choose a sewing machine design from the Silhouette website and I was wanting to cover as much of the 12 x 12 area as I could since I had a large bag.
 I followed this tutorial to cut the stencil on my freezer paper.
-Melissa calls this her Silhouette Tutorial for a No Bleed, No Fail Paint Stencil and she is was so right about that.
-Remember, this type of stencil is for a one time use, which is great for clean up.
+Melissa calls this her Silhouette Tutorial for a No Bleed, No-Fail Paint Stencil and she is was so right about that.
+Remember, this type of stencil is for one-time use, which is great for clean up.
 Designs are endless using this process.